Trump tweets New Year's message for "my many enemies"

 His praise of Russian President Vladimir Putin on Friday continued to rankle his detractors, who support sanctions against Russia for allegedly interfering in the U.S. election.

-Putin in his New Year's address, which began airing in distant parts of Russia Saturday, wished happiness for his people — and recognized 2016 was a complicated year for the nation, including for its involvement in the Syrian civil war.
+Putin in his New Year's address, which began airing Saturday in distant parts of Russia, wished happiness for his people — and recognized 2016 was a complicated year for the nation.
+Russia has been tied to the hacking scandal against the U.S., and remains deeply involved in the Syrian civil war.

 "It wasn't easy, but the hardships that we have faced have brought us together, have motivated us to open huge reserves of our potential to move forward," Putin said.
 "The main thing is that we believe in ourselves, in our strength, in our country."